SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Web_Apps/Web_Apps.md

 Welcome to the comprehensive guide on utilizing Web Applications within your EPM system.
 Here, you'll find in-depth tutorials on leveraging both built-in and custom web apps to manage and monitor your EPM environment effectively.

-For more detailed information on how to access web apps [click here](https://docs.dataminer.services/user-guide/Cloud_Platform/RemoteAccess/Accessing_web_apps_remotely.html?q=web%20apps).
+For more detailed information on how to access web apps, see [Accessing DataMiner web apps remotely](xref:Accessing_web_apps_remotely).

 - [Dashboards](xref:EpmIntegrationTrainingDashboards)
 - [Monitoring](xref:EpmIntegrationTrainingMonitoring)